BRIGHTON-ASUMANI/JIRANI-HOOD/README.md

 # __JIRANI__
 [JIRANI](www.jirani-hood.com)
-Jirani is a swahili word meaning Neighbor.
+is a swahili word meaning Neighbor.
  This is  an application that allows users to create a neighbourhood, join a neighbourhood, leave a neighbourhood and add business an also edit and delete profiles
 > A user will be able to post an image of their profile, add a bio to that profile.